 Google Helpful Content Update: Why User-First Content Is King

-Google helpful content update began rolling out in August 2022.
-This latest Google algorithm update aims to reward higher organic rankings to content that provides a satisfying user experience, specifically and notably for humans.
+These helpful content algorithm updates aim to reward higher organic rankings to content that provides a satisfying user experience, specifically and notably for humans.

 Solving Unsatisfying Experiences